 The notion of good design generally comes with a premium price tag.
 Turning that idea on its head are friends George Wu and Sara Melin.
 In 2010 the pair set up The Poundshop: a design retail platform with a price range of £1 – £10.
 Since launching their frugal design business idea, George and Sara have set shop in an array of places and spaces, including Selfridges, The Science Museum, Russia and Japan.

-The industrious duo tell us about the value of a bargain, why it’s important to trial ideas, and an impending BBC Poundshop Wars debut.
+The industrious duo tells us about the value of a bargain, why it’s important to trial ideas, and an impending BBC Poundshop Wars debut.

 Q) Tell us a bit about the Poundshop?